shaunbokes/shaunbokenham-cornerstone-test-php/readme.md

 Requirements
 ------------
-0. Clone this repository to your github account and push changes there.
+* clone this repository and push changes to your github account.

-1. Implement OrderController::save() method (see php doc for details).
+* implement OrderController::save() method (see php doc for details).

-2. Cover CreateOrder service with unit tests.
+* add authentication layer so order form is only available for logged in users

 Help
 ----